andrejmoltok/RGBtoHEX/README.md

 # RGBtoHEX
-RGB to HEX converter with HTML, CSS and Javascript
+RGB to HEX converter with HTML, CSS